Does Water Damage Mean Mold?

 In a word: yes.
 All mold and, especially black mold, can cause chronic wheezing and coughing.
 Irritation to the eyes may occur, and sneezing and hay fever symptoms are also common.

-If you have pre-existing allergies or asthma, it can be even more dangerous.
+It can be even more dangerous if you have pre-existing allergies or asthma.
 There have been reports of vomiting, rashes, blood in the lungs, and constant lethargy in those who are allergic.

 One major threat from mold is how easily it spreads.
-These minuscule lightweight spores get sucked up into your HVAC system and are sent flying into every single room, nook, and cranny.
+These minuscule lightweight spores get sucked into your HVAC system and are sent flying into every room, nook, and cranny.

-Mildew and mold eat organic material, so growth on walls, cabinets, and insulation is not only harmful to your health but threatens the structural integrity of your house.
+Mildew and mold eat organic material, so growth on walls, cabinets, and insulation is harmful to your health and threatens your house’s structural integrity.
 If left untreated, it can literally bring your house down.

 Prolonged exposure to toxic mold will cause long-term health hazards, so do not procrastinate removing it.
 Mold can hurt you and your loved ones and should be taken as a biohazard that needs professional removal.

 How Do You Prevent Mold From Water Damage?

 To prevent mold, you need to act quickly.
 Take preventative steps at the first signs of water seeping into your home to lessen the chance of a mold infestation.